KipCollo/Java-Revision/java/stream/Readme.md

 Stream API is used to process collections of objects.
 A stream in Java is a sequence of objects that supports various methods that can be pipelined to produce the desired result.Stream is an interface, containing stream() method.Stream method returns an object of type stream.Any operation can be performed inside stream method.Any changes done inside stream can be reflected on actal list.Once we work with stream we can't reuse.

+The Stream API in Java, introduced in Java 8, provides a powerful way to work with sequences of data.
+It supports functional-style operations on collections and other data sources, making code concise, readable, and efficient.

 Streams allows us to process a collection of data in a declarative way.A stream in Java is a sequence of data.
 A stream pipeline consists of the operations that run on a stream to produce a result.

+A stream is a sequence of elements that supports aggregate operations like map, filter, reduce, etc.Streams don’t store data.
+Instead, they operate on data from a source (e.g., collections, arrays, I/O channels).They allow declarative programming, focusing on what to do rather than how to do it.

 Use of Stream in Java: